mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-30-IAM-Operations-Monitoring-and-Governance-Capstone/README.md

 Service Backup
 ```

-The dedicated OU continued to separate non-human identities from standard user accounts.
+The dedicated OU continued to provide organizational separation between these non-human identities and standard user accounts.

+OU placement supports administration and policy targeting, but it does not independently establish ownership, least privilege, monitoring, or lifecycle control.

 ![Service Account OU Review](screenshots/lab-30-06-service-account-ou-review.png)

 ---

-### Step 7 - Reviewed Service Account Properties
+### Step 7: Review Service Account Properties

-The properties of Service Audit Review were reviewed.
+The properties of Service Audit Review were examined.

 Account: